emranalus/python-bollinger-bot/README.md

 It's very simple change the api keys and target coin(sembol).

 # Legal Disclaimer
-This is a demonstration code only use if you take the risk yourself.
+This is a demonstration code only, I am not responsible for any financial gain or loss.